Data-Nutrition-Project/dnp-website/README.md

 1. copy the sample `.env` file from below to a new file with the name `.env`
 1. run `npm install` to get all the modules
 1. run `npm run start` to begin the API
-1. visit http://localhost:3000/hello in your browser to see a message!

 ##### dotenv